 No matter how many leadership roles there are, you should now explain how you intend to run the company from a management standpoint.

 What are the different teams (management, community, operations, marketing, etc.)?
 Note that you should include these details even if you haven’t hired anyone yet.
-It will show lenders and investors that you have a solid hiring and management plan to run the business successfully.
+It will show lenders and private investors that you have a solid hiring and management plan to run the business successfully.

 A great addition here is to add an organizational chart that list all the roles, from Directors to managers, key supervisory roles, employees and contractors.
 Make sure to highlight with reporting lines who manages/supervises whom.